govuk-one-login/mobile-android-ui/README.md

 ### Theme

-This library contains the `GdsTheme`, collecting the colour schemes, fonts/typography and some useful dimensions
+This library contains the `GdsTheme`, collecting the colour schemes, fonts/typography and some useful dimensions.

 ### Components